9 CS 189 Discussion 09: Backpropagation & CNNs (From Spring 2026)

 Answer

-The output is \[ \begin{bmatrix} 3 & 4 \\ 6 & 7 \end{bmatrix}. \] This is a 2D moving average filter (aka a box filter) and can be used to perform average pooling.9.2.5 (e)
+The output is \[ \begin{bmatrix} 3 & 4 \\ 6 & 7 \end{bmatrix}. \]

 We want to know the general formula for computing the output dimension of a convolution operation.
 Suppose we have a square input image of dimension \(W \times W\) and a \(K \times K\) kernel filter.
 If we assume stride of 1 and no padding, what’s the output dimension \(W'\)?
 What if we applied stride of \(s\) and padding of size \(p\), how would the dimension change?